How to set up service monitoring in Kubernetes using Prometheus

 $ helm repo update

-Create a namespace called svc-monitoring and install the kube-prometheus-stack:
+Create a dedicated namespace for service monitoring and install the Prometheus chart:

 Confirm that the Kube-Prometheus-Stack has been installed by checking the installed resources: